 - Add the broth to the pan with the rice and whisk to scrape up the browned bits on the bottom of the pan.
 Increase heat to high and bring to a boil.

-- Once rice is boiling, give it a final stir, and reduce heat to low.
+- Once rice is boiling, give it a final stir, add the thyme, and reduce heat to low.
 Cover and cook for 10 minutes.

 - After 10 minutes has passed, remove the lid from the pot and stir the lemon juice into the rice, then place chicken breasts and olives on top of the rice.